rlauer6/App-FargateStack/README.md

 - an IAM policy for EventBridge
 - an EventBridge rule that schedules the worker

-...so as you can see this can be a daunting task which becomes even more annoying when you want your worker to be able to access other AWS resources like buckets, queues or EFS directories.
+...so as you can see, rolling all of this by hand could be a daunting task and one made even more difficult when you want to enable your task to access other AWS resources like buckets, queues or EFS file systems!

 ## Web Applications